 This support page contains the shortcut links to frequently asked questions, documents, and other requests.
-If you have a question or request but you don’t find your answer here or want to inquiry about a custom/tailored service, contact us here and we’d be happy to assist you.
-Otherwise if you have questions about your Social Security benefits, then we can help.
-Schedule a 30-minute consultation or start a full benefits review here.
+If you have a question or request but you don’t find your answer here, contact us here and we’d be happy to assist you.

 Frequently Asked Questions

 As a certified benefits counselor, we are authorized to represent you in working directly with the Social Security Administration.
 We will work with you to answer your questions in American Sign Language, to help you understand forms and processes, and to gather relevant information from the Social Security Administration (SSA) to help you manage your benefits.

 We can certainly help.
 If you are planning to apply for SSA benefits, or if you currently receive SSA benefits and have questions, then we can help.

 If you’re unsure how working can affect your benefits, then we can help.
 We will work with you analyze your earnings history and current benefits, and help you to better understand how to report and manage your income to SSA.

 Yes we can help you understand the letter you received.
 Scheduling a 30-minute consultation is usually enough time to identify what the communication is about and what your next steps may be.

 Our Benefits Analysis package can help analyze and understand the reasons for SSA overpayments and to help set up a payment plan.
 If you currently or recently received an overpayment notice, then we may be able to help.
 If your overpayment case has already been closed, we may not always be able to revisit these cases.

 We serve individuals in all 50 states.
 We primarily work through Videophone and meet with our clients through VP.
 We also work with state SSA offices through teleconferencing.